NEPSY: Psychometric properties

 Validity Studies were carried out with NEPSY, WISC-IV, DAS—II, WNV, WIAT—III, CMS, DKEFS, BBCS:3R, DSMD, ABAS—II, Brown ADD Scales and CCC-2.

 Limitations

-Unlike other similar batteries, including the original NEPSY, NEPSY-II doesn't have index scores.
-Furthermore, neither NEPSY, nor NEPSY-II memory subtests provide differentiation in standard scores between delayed free recall and delayed recognition, limiting its usability in certain clinical contexts.
+Unlike other similar batteries (including the original NEPSY), NEPSY-II does not have index scores.
+Additionally, neither NEPSY nor NEPSY-II's memory subtests provide differentiation in standard scores between delayed free recall and delayed recognition, which limits its usability in certain clinical contexts.

 The complexity and number of subtests make NEPSY difficult to master and comprehend.
-Administration may be time-consuming and the scores difficult to interpret.
+Administration may be time-consuming and the scores are difficult to interpret.